 As you see, there are a plenty of ways how to use IoT in agriculture and a variety of ready-made IoT solutions for agriculture are designed to help you with it.
 However, out-of-the-box solutions aren't always the best choice since they can't meet all the needs of every farm in the world.

 That's why some entrepreneurs consider developing IoT solution for agriculture from scratch.
-If you're one of them, there are several things you should consider and discuss with your software development partner.
+If you're one of them, there are several things you should consider and discuss with your software development services provider.

 The purpose defines everything.
 In order to better manage the sources and lower the expenses, it's necessary to understand what parameters you really need to keep track of.
 This, in turn, defines what IoT agriculture sensors to make use of and how to architect the software.